mkgithubproject/Backened/javaScript/context/execution_closure_scope_lexical.md

 #### ➤ Definition:

 **Lexical Scope** means scope is determined by the position of code **in the source**.
-Inner functions have access to their outer scope.
+Inner functions have access to their outer scope.\

+🔍 So, Why "Lexical Scope"?\
+Lexical scope means that scope is determined by the position of code in the source file — i.e., where functions and blocks are written (at coding time), not where they are called (at runtime).

 #### 🧠 Example: